SpenBot/node-pg-test/README.md

   - use either filter() or reduce() to combine data

 + FRONTEND
-  - view for enrollments data info
+  - expand view for enrollments data info
+  - edit button
+  - search bar